SoojungHong/image_inpainting_model_for_lane_geomery_discovery/README.md

   requirements.txt

 # Train
-  train.py is the training with baseline model
+  train.py is for training with baseline model train_with_deep_dual_conv.py is for training with improved architecture which use dual deep dilated convolution layers